deadmanShadow/CSE-Fundamentals-With-Phitron/README.md

 ## Purpose

-The primary purpose of this repository is to practice and enhance my understanding of C programming concepts.
-By working on diverse projects and exercises, I aim to strengthen my grasp on:

 - Syntax and semantics of C.
 - Data structures and algorithms implemented in C.
 - Memory management techniques.